wso2/docs-is/en/docs/setup/migrating-userstore-managers.md

 ``` bash tab="Windows"
 wso2server.bat -Dmigrate -Dcomponent=identity -DdryRun
 ```

-After that analyze the generated report that resides in the provided location.
+After that, analyze the generated report that resides in the provided location.

 ## Migrating User Stores

-If you have multiple tenants and multiple user stores and you only need to migrate a few of them, refer to the configuration section below.
+If you have multiple tenants and multiple user stores but you only need to migrate a few of them, refer to the configuration section below.
 If you need to migrate all of them, use the `migrateAll` property (This is set to true by default).

 ### Special Scenarios

 If the user store is an LDAP user store and SCIM is enabled for that user store, migrating that user store is not required.
 As SCIM will create a user ID for the users in that user store, the SCIM ID can be used as the unique user ID.
 To do that, change the `user_id_attribute` to the value of the SCIM ID, in the `<IS_HOME>/repository/conf/deployment.toml` file.

 ## Configurations